How to Remember Birthdays

 This holistic and proactive approach reduces the likelihood that you forget to check your calendar.
 The best birthday apps, including Clay, will also provide you context with how you know the person, along with any notes you’ve taken about your relationship.
 Clay also allows you to import all your Facebook birthdays with just one click!

-There are numerous birthday reminder apps you can try, but we’ve designed Clay to be a holistic way for you to be more thoughtful with people.
+There are numerous birthday reminder apps you can try – like Birthday App or hip – but we’ve designed Clay to be a holistic way for you to be more thoughtful with people.
 Birthdays are just one part of that.
 Set reminders, take notes, and even be prompted to reach out when it’s been a while since you’ve spoken to someone.
-Get started today.